 "Henry, relax," Jazz tries calming him down.
 "I tripped; that's all."

-She winces at how unbelievable and lame her excuse is.
+She winces at how pathetic her excuse is.
 "Okay, so I didn't trip," she admits with a sigh.

 Narrowing his eyes, Henry studies her for a moment before his eyes travel down to the food simmering in the pot.
 The pieces start coming together: she's making his favorite stew, she's injured, and there's unmistakable guilt emanating from her eyes.